filisko/testable-functions/README.md

 A library that provides an approach for testing code that heavily relies on PHP's built-in functions or language constructs that are normally really hard to test.
 There are no excuses for not testing PHP functions anymore!

-That's why it's great for include/require-oriented architectures, such as legacy projects.
+Supporting PHP language constructs is great for include/require-oriented architectures, such as legacy projects.

 ## Requirements